Wah-Wah (song): Overdubbing

 Take 3 of "Wah-Wah" was selected for overdubs.
 Overdubbing on many of the album's basic tracks was carried out at EMI and Trident Studios, often without Spector's assistance, from late July onwards.
-After receiving Harrison's initial mixes, in August, Spector wrote back with suggestions for each song; in the case of "Wah-Wah", these included the addition of a saxophone solo by Keys, and backing vocals.
+After receiving Harrison's initial mixes, in August, Spector wrote back with suggestions for each song.
 Harrison later recalled "Wah-Wah" as being one of the "big noise" tracks that benefited from Trident's 16-track equipment, which allowed for more overdubbing opportunities relative to EMI's 8-track facility.
 The song includes slide guitars, a technique that Harrison adopted for his solos after he had joined Clapton on Delaney & Bonnie's European tour in December 1969.
-He also sang all the vocal parts on the track, for which he credited himself as "the George O'Hara-Smith Singers" on the album sleeve.
+Harrison also sang all the vocal parts on the track, for which he credited himself as "the George O'Hara-Smith Singers" on the album sleeve.

 The completed recording begins with Harrison's guitar riff, which is then joined by Clapton's guitar, played through a wah-wah pedal.
 Leng suggests that the musical arrangement was influenced by the Delaney & Bonnie song "Comin' Home".
 "Wah-Wah" also features prominent percussion, including uncredited maracas and congas, and, in Leng's description, a "rollicking horn chart" from Price that helps define the middle-eight sections.
 Adding to the musical tension, Janovitz writes, Harrison sings high in his range throughout, "almost drowned out" by Spector's Wall of Sound, which sees keyboards, horns and the many guitar parts competing for space in the mix.
 The song fades out on the single-chord main riff, accompanied by the sound of a car engine changing gear.